 Brendan worked at a local after-school program throughout high school and college, later serving on their board of directors.
+Recently he was appointed to be the Senate Chair for the After-School and Out of School Time Commission.
 His experience working directly with youth has inspired him to be a strong supporter of expanding after-school and out of school time programs.
 Learning shouldn’t stop when the school bell rings.
 Our children need positive activities and learning experiences during their time out of the classroom.
 Unfortunately not every child has the opportunity to take part in these programs.
-Brendan is committed to expanding access through smart investments and policy decisions for these programs.
+Brendan is committed to find ways to improve accessibility for every family.

 As someone who has struggled with student loan debt, Brendan is determined to making higher education more affordable.
 An entire generation of graduates have been saddled with debt, forcing them to hold off on important life experiences like buying a home, getting married or starting a family.
-One way to keep costs down is to invest more in our state colleges including our community colleges.
+As part of the solution, Brendan believes that we can help keep costs down by investing more in our state colleges including our community colleges.